 In the 2-4 hours before a run, try to limit the following foods as these are well-known causes of gastrointestinal distresses, such as diarrhoea and bowel upsets.

 On the morning of a big race, how long before should I eat and what should I opt for?

 What you eat on the morning of your event should link into an overall fuelling strategy that you have developed during your training.
-Eat a meal two - four hours before the start of the race, and include a range of foods depending on your taste.
+Eat a meal 2-4 hours before the start of the race, and include a range of foods depending on your taste.

 Good breakfast options for the morning of your race may include: